YDWK/YDWK/README.md

 When you want to get a cached entity, it will be named `getEntity` and when you want to get an entity through the rest api, it will be named `requestEntity`.

+## For more information

+Check out the [wiki](https://www.ydwk.org/) for more information.

+Check out the [kotlindoc](https://ydwk.github.io/YDWK/) for more information.